iseT1enLoc/HoToGo/lesson2/readme.md

 `go mod tidy` is a valuable tool for keeping your Go project's dependencies organized, up-to-date, and free of unnecessary clutter.

-In the end we can have a more understanding in go modules by reading https://www.digitalocean.com/community/tutorials/how-to-use-go-modules
+In the end we can have a more understanding in go modules by reading [Go modules](https://www.digitalocean.com/community/tutorials/how-to-use-go-modules)

 ## 3.Syntax notice in this part